alicevillar/sfa_api/README.md

 ```
 The response body contains the API Key and the expiration date.
 Once the access authentication key expires, you have to create a new one.

+Web Service Rate Limits

+:warning:TODO

+DEMO_KEY Rate Limits

+:warning:TODO

+## 10.2.
+Web Service Rate Limits

+In NASA, limits are placed on the number of API requests you may make using your API key.
+The defaults are ==>> Hourly Limit: 1,000 requests per hour.
+For each API key, these limits are applied across all api.nasa.gov API requests.
+Exceeding these limits will lead to your API key being temporarily blocked from making further requests.

+In SFA-API we will allow the rate limits NASA uses for the DEMO_KEY, which are:

+* Hourly Limit: 30 requests per IP address per hour
+* Daily Limit: 50 requests per IP address per day

+## 10.3.
+Demo Key Rate Limits

+In SFA-API, the demo key rate limits will be very short, to encourage users to register and generate their API-Key.

 ## 11. OWASP Proactive Controls

 The [OWASP Top Ten Proactive Controls](https://owasp.org/www-project-proactive-controls/) is a list of security techniques that should be included in every software development project.
 They are ordered by order of importance, with control number 1 being the most important.

  <h3>C1: Define Security Requirements</h3>